Published: 20 December 2016

 Acute Activity and Hospital Beds Publication User Survey

 To build a better understanding of what our customers need from this publication, ISD conducted a user survey alongside the release of the June 2014 Acute Hospital Activity and NHS Beds Information publication.
-The responses from the survey have been collated and a summary of the results can be found here.

-We are currently considering how responses to the survey can inform future developments of our publication.
 If you would like to discuss the survey results, please contact Sophie David (0131 275 6190 / Sophie.email@example.com) from the Secondary Care Team.